 The RSP designation shows that you meet the highest standards of professionalism in settlement planning.
 The knowledge and skills gained will set you apart from those who merely claim to be settlement planners.
 One of the goals of the RSP Board is to promote the designation so that plaintiff attorneys will insist on only using professionals with the RSP designation.

 Once you have successfully completed the education requirement, submitted a comprehensive plan that meets the RSP Board’s standards, and have worked in settlement planning for at least three years, you may apply to the RSP Board for admission to the Registry of Settlement Planners.
 You may not use the designation until you are notified that your application has been accepted.

-Application & Fee – Application filed with the RSP Board when Applicant believes the requirements have been met.
+- Application & Fee – Application filed with the RSP Committee of the Society of Settlement Planners when Applicant believes the requirements have been met.

-Ethics – The RSP Board will perform a background check on each applicant.
+- Ethics – The RSP Committee will perform a background check on each applicant.
 In addition, the Applicant must pledge to abide by the RSP Code of Professional Conduct.

-Comprehensive Plan – A satisfactory written comprehensive settlement plan must be prepared by the Applicant and submitted to the RSP Board.
+- Comprehensive Plan – A satisfactory written comprehensive settlement plan must be prepared by the Applicant and submitted to the RSP Committee.